Row New York: Recognition and Success

 Row New York has received recognition from around the rowing world and the Northeast region.
-It received the U.S. Rowing Association’s first ever Anita DeFrantz Award, recognizing excellence and achievement by an organization in diversity and inclusion in rowing.
+It received the U.S. Rowing Association's first ever Anita DeFrantz Award, recognizing excellence and achievement by an organization in diversity and inclusion in rowing.
 In 2008, the Association awarded former Executive Director Amanda Kraus the John J. Carlin Award, given annually to an individual who has made a significant contribution to and outstanding commitments within the sport.

-Row New York’s teams have seen success on the water, competing and medalling at regattas all over the Northeast.
+Row New York's teams have seen success on the water, competing and medalling at regattas all over the Northeast.
 Athletes have medalled at CRASH-Bs, the former indoor rowing world championship, New York State Championships, and Long Island Championships.
 The teams have qualified for Youth Nationals, and Northeast Regionals.

-The organization’s participants have met with academic success as well.
+The organization's participants have met with academic success as well.
 Ninety-nine percent of Row New York's graduates have continued on to college.
 Row New York has sent alumnae to a diverse range of institutions, from New York-area schools including Rutgers, Fordham, and NYU, to schools around the country including Michigan State University, Smith College, and Harvard.
-From 2008-2011, 22 of 34 graduates received full or partial college scholarships, many for rowing.
-Row New York’s tutoring and SAT guidance prepared many of these girls to get the grades and test scores needed for college admission and/or NCAA eligibility.
+From 2008 to 2011, 22 of 34 graduates received full or partial college scholarships, many for rowing.
+Row New York's tutoring and SAT guidance prepared many of these girls to get the grades and test scores needed for college admission and/or NCAA eligibility.
 Monique Carter, a 2007 program graduate, won the 2008 Big Ten championship rowing for Michigan State.

-Row New York’s programming has received attention and coverage in a variety of local, national, and international media outlets.
+Row New York's programming has received attention and coverage in a variety of local, national, and international media outlets.

 Boathouse Renovation and Manhattan Expansion

-Row New York’s on-water home in Queens is the World’s Fair Boathouse on Meadow Lake in Flushing Meadows-Corona Park.
-Built for the 1939 World’s Fair, the boathouse underwent $7.2 million renovation from 2009 to 2011, financed primarily by the office of Queens Borough President Helen Marshall.
+Row New York's on-water home in Queens is the World's Fair Boathouse on Meadow Lake in Flushing Meadows-Corona Park.
+Built for the 1939 World's Fair, the boathouse underwent $7.2 million renovation from 2009 to 2011, financed primarily by the office of Queens Borough President Helen Marshall.
 The boathouse was reopened at an October 2011 ceremony.

 In spring 2012, Row New York acquired the right to run programming out of a second venue, the Peter Jay Sharp Boathouse, on the Harlem River.
 The boathouse was owned by the New York Restoration Project, a nonprofit founded by entertainer Bette Midler to revitalize neglected neighborhood parks in economically disadvantaged areas of New York City.
-Row New York’s youth programming began at this location in fall 2012.
+Row New York's youth programming began at this location in fall 2012.

 Funders and Partners

 Row New York receives funding from a variety of sources.
-Foundation grants, individual gifts, government grants, and earned income sustain the organization’s programming.
+Foundation grants, individual gifts, government grants, and earned income sustain the organization's programming.

 Row New York partners with a range of New York City organizations and agencies.
 The YMCA of Greater New York, the New York City Department of Parks and Recreation, and the Office of the Queens Borough President are among them.